 How prepared are you for the rainy season?
 Will you have enough food and supplies, as well as battery sources to power up small household appliances and gadgets?
-If you don’t have a typhoon emergency plan yet, you can get started by preparing these typhoon emergency kit items.
+If you don’t have a typhoon emergency plan yet, get started by preparing these typhoon emergency kit items.

 🛄 Roadside Emergency Kit Items

 The rainy season won’t treat your vehicle that lightly.
-That’s why you need to prepare a roadside emergency kit to help you maintain your car wherever you are, especially if you get stranded on the road.
+That’s why you need a roadside emergency kit to help you fix your car wherever you are, especially if you get stranded on the road.

 - Extra car battery and jumper cables